Prior to reading this article, please review the Features Overview section.

 Color-coded shapes and sequential process flows provide a visual, at-a-glance summary of how your accounts move through the system.

-There are a total of seven diagrams in the Accounting Map.
+There are a total of eight diagrams in the Accounting Map.
 These maps are summarized below:

 - General Ledger Balances - shows the data tables that feed the general ledger.